Women's Money Wisdom

 - Connect with Bill on LinkedIn

 Links are being provided for information purposes only.
 The information herein is general and educational in nature and should not be considered legal or tax advice.
 Tax laws and regulations are complex and subject to change, which can materially impact investment results.
 Pearl Planning cannot guarantee that the information herein is accurate, complete, or timely.
-Pearl Planning makes no warr
+Pearl Planning makes no warranties with

 The previous presentation by PEARL PLANNING was intended for general information purposes only.
 No portion of the presentation serves as the receipt of, or as a substitute for, personalized investment advice from PEARL PLANNING or any other investment professional of your choosing.
 Different types of investments involve varying degrees of risk, and it should not be assumed that future performance of any specific investment or investment strategy, or any non-investment related or planning services, discussion or content, will be profitable, be suitable for your portfolio or individual situation, or prove successful.
 Neither PEARL PLANNING’s investment adviser registration status, nor any amount of prior experience or success, should be construed that a certain level of results or satisfaction will be achieved if PEARL PLANNING is engaged, or continues to be engaged, to provide investment advisory services.
 PEARL PLANNING is neither a law firm nor accounting firm, and no portion of its services should be construed as legal or accounting advice.
 No portion of the video content should be construed by a client or prospective client as a guarantee that he/she will experience a certain level of results if PEARL PLANNING is engaged, or continues to be engaged, to provide investment advisory services.
-A copy of PEARL PLANNING’s current written disclosure Brochure discussing our advisory services and fees is available upon request or at https://stephenPearl Planning.com/
+A copy of PEARL PLANNING’s current written disclosure Brochure discussing our advisory services and fees is available upon request or at https://pearlplan.com/

 Welcome to the Women's Money Wisdom Podcast.
 I'm Melissa Joy, a certified financial planner and the founder of Pearl Planning.
 My goal is to help you streamline and organize your finances, navigate big money decisions with confidence and be strategic in order to grow your wealth.
 As a woman, you work hard for your money and I'm here to help you make the most of it.
 Now let's get into the show.